chakib-belgaid/powerapi-g5k/README.md

         -e "CPU_CLK_THREAD_UNHALTED:THREAD_P" -e "LLC_MISSES"

 Ps:
-- Don't forget to replace the variables *serveraddress* *serverport* and *name* with their values (name if the name of the test machine).
+- Do not forget to replace the variables `name`, `serveraddress`, `serverport`, `sensor$name`  with their values (name if the name of the test machine).
-- If your machine doesn't support any of the other modules, just remove them.
+- If your machine does not support any of the other modules, just remove them.
 The minimal command should look like:

         docker run --privileged --name smartwatts-sensor -td \
         -v /sys:/sys -v /var/docker/containers:/var/lib/docker/containers:ro \